-I’ve been using my grandmama’s old cooking favorite – cast iron!
+I've been using my grandmama's old cooking favorite – cast iron!
 This cookware literally lasts forever and is virtually indestructible.
 You can scrape it with steel wool and use metal utensils, and it still performs well.
 It is nonstick as long as you season it properly and care for it well by never washing it with soap, and coating it with oil after every use.
 I just rinse it off in the sink, wipe it out with a paper towel, and coat it with coconut oil or olive oil.
-If food starts to stick on it, I sprinkle kosher salt in it and scrub out the stuck-on food.
+If food starts to stick to it, I sprinkle kosher salt in it and scrub out the stuck-on food.

 It also heats food very evenly, which I like.
 The only drawback is that it's heavy.
 Click here to get a starter set of cast-iron pans from Amazon.

-Ceramic cookware is much lighter than cast-iron but also more delicate.
+Ceramic cookware is much lighter than cast iron but also more delicate.
 You will need to be more careful to wash it gently and never use metal utensils as they will scratch the ceramic coating.
-A bonus is that you won’t have to season the coating.
+A bonus is that you won't have to season the coating.
 If properly cared for, they should last for many years.
 Click here to get a nontoxic ceramic cookware starter set from Amazon.

 On Vacation and Stuck with Non-Stick Cookware?

-- Make sure no pet birds are in the kitchen as the fumes literally can kill them in seconds!
+- Make sure no pet birds are in the kitchen, as the fumes can literally kill them in seconds!

 - Don't use the self-cleaning option to clean your oven as the inside of most ovens contains the PTFE's and will omit toxic fumes into your house